 This project, began in September 2018, is an opportunity to work directly with clients, in collaboration with Chapeltown Citizens Advice.
 You will work with a Welfare Rights Appeals Worker to support their clients who are navigating the Welfare Benefits system and appealing a decision which has been made about their Welfare Benefits application.
 Students will observe and participate in interviews between the Welfare Rights Appeals Worker and clients and support clients to prepare for their Tribunal Hearing with the help the Welfare Rights Appeals Worker.

 Volunteers are guaranteed two days volunteering in the Chapeltown Citizens Advice Clinic, along with the opportunity to attend a Welfare Rights Tribunal as part of this project.
 This opportunity is open to all years and recruitment times vary depending on year of study.
-There is opportunity to volunteer for this project in academic year and/or over the summer months.
+There is the opportunity to volunteer for this project during the academic year as well as over the summer months.

 Leea (Welfare Rights Appeals Worker) has been an inspiration – I believe that this project and ones like it should be essential for people pursuing a law degree and career.
 It has opened my eyes to the range of ways you can practice law and how it can be used.